 Parcels classified as "Communication, Transportation, and Utilities" are property used in or as a necessary adjunct to the provision of public services.
-The public services include transportation (for example, airports), communications (for example, phone companies) and other utilities (for example, gas, electric, water, sewer).
+The public services include transportation (i.e., airports), communications (i.e., phone companies) and other utilities (i.e., gas, electric, water, sewer).
 These services are often referred to as "utilities" for convenience.

-70 - Operating Property of an Interstate or Inter-county Nature
+70 - Operating Property of an Interstate or Inter-County Nature

-The "Operating Property of an Interstate or Inter-county Nature" category is property owned and used in the operations of companies of an interstate or intercounty nature.
+The "Operating Property of an Interstate or Inter-County Nature" category is property owned and used in the operations of companies of an interstate or intercounty nature.
 The property is valued and assessed by the Department of Taxation per NRS 361.315 through 361.330 and related regulations.
 These types of companies include airlines, railroads, telephone companies, electric companies, gas companies, pipeline companies and private car line companies (railcars).